Get started by searching below:

 What Are Ohio Nursing Home Settlements?

-The Nursing Home Abuse Center works with a network of personal injury attorneys who have secured over $318 million for victims of abuse and neglect in nursing facilities across the country, including Ohio.
+The Nursing Home Abuse Center works with a network of personal injury attorneys who have secured over $327 million for victims of abuse and neglect in facilities across the country.

-Get a free case review now to see if your family may qualify for an Ohio nursing home settlement.
+Get a free case review now to find out if we can help you seek an Ohio nursing home settlement.

 Ohio Nursing Home Settlements and Verdicts

-• $650,000 on behalf of a resident who suffered injuries from ongoing abuse
+• $1.3 million on behalf of a resident who died from nursing home neglect

-The value of an Ohio nursing home abuse settlement depends on the details of each case, which an attorney can explain during a free case review.
+The best way to understand the potential value of an Ohio nursing home abuse settlement is to speak with an experienced attorney through a free consultation.

 Call our team right now at (855) 264-6310 or Click to Live Chat to get started.